richfelker/bakelite/README.md

 By default, objects are searched for in `objects/` relative to the location of the summary file (the same as the default tree layout in the tar stream emitted by the `backup` command for storage).

+If you wish to continue incremental use of the backup after restore, you will need to rebuild the local index as part of the restore operation, using the `-i index` option.

 During testing, original and restored trees should be compared, either directly with a tool like `diff` or by recursively printing hashes and